Laramie, WY 82072

 Space, access to building shared services, and one-on-one counseling combined with executive coaching services.

-The WTBC has had four companies graduate.
+The WTBC has had five companies graduate.

 -Falcon Technologies: Falcon Technologies was the first incubator and graduate company.
 They produce specialty computers for day traders.
 This organization has had a five-year growth rate of over 400% and was named to Inc. Magazine's 2009 Inc. 5000 list as the 686th fastest growing company in America and the 4th fastest growing company among computer hardware firms.